-A first deposit offer is the most common bonus you may see at online gambling sites, including VA online sportsbooks.
-This allows you to get a percentage of your initial deposit as a matching bonus, usually 100% of your deposit up to a certain max level.
-These bonuses usually come with a wagering requirement you must meet before you can withdraw your bonus as cash.
+A first deposit offer is perhaps the most common bonus you’ll see at online gambling sites, including VA online sportsbooks.
+This allows you to get a percentage of your initial deposit as a matching bonus, usually 100% of your deposit up to a certain amount.
+These bonuses usually come with a wagering requirement you must meet before you can withdraw winnings from your bonus as cash.

 A site may offer a risk-free bet of up to $200.
 That means you can deposit and wager up to $200 on your initial bet and if it loses, you will get your bet back in the form of site credit or multiple free bets that equal to the amount you wagered.
-Each operator has different terms and conditions for how to qualify for this offer, so be sure to read it before you make the wager.
+Each operator has different terms and conditions for how to qualify for this offer, so be sure to read them.